cristianku/CarND-Behavioral-Cloning-Project3/README.md

     Here you can find my implementation of the Image preprocessing, Design, Traing and Validate Convolutional Neural Network.

+-   `model.pdf`

+    An already executed version of model.ipynb

 -   `model.h5`

     The generated trained model